 What Financing Constraints Should the Installation Plan Account For?

 - Roof vs ground-mount changes the loan limit.
-Ground-mount adds $1,000-$2,000 to install cost, which sometimes pushes the project past FHA Title I's $25,000 cap.
-Plan the mounting decision against your financing route, not after.
+Ground-mount adds $1,000-$2,000, which can push a project past FHA Title I's $25,000 cap.
+Plan mounting against your financing route.

 Do You Need Permits and Community Approval for Manufactured Home Solar?